 On the basis of informal document INF.24, the Working Party decided to amend 8.2.2.8.6 to read:

-“8.2.2.8.6 Contracting Parties shall provide the UNECE secretariat with an example of the national model for any certificate intended for issue in accordance with this section, along with examples of models for certificates which are still valid.
-A Contracting Party may additionally provide explanatory notes.
+“8.2.2.8.6 Contracting Parties shall provide the UNECE secretariat with an example of the national model for any certificate intended for issue in accordance with this section, along with all models for certificates which are still valid.
+Contracting Parties shall additionally provide explanatory notes in writing allowing the layout of driver training certificates to be checked for consistency.
 The UNECE secretariat shall make the information received available to all Contracting Parties.”

 Proposal 1